AcGallo/Florencondia-MEGR-2157-Portfolio/docs/assignments/A01/index.md

 ### Intentional Customization

-I changed the primary color scheme of the portfolio from the template's default green to indigo.
-The purpose of this change was to give the portfolio a more distinct visual identity while maintaining the simple and consistent layout of the original template.
-I selected indigo because the darker blue tone provides a restrained appearance that keeps attention on the engineering content rather than the website design itself.
-The default green was functional, but it did not distinguish my portfolio from the original course template.
-This change allows the site to have its own visual identity without changing the navigation or organization that instructors and other readers use to locate my work.
+I made two intentional changes to the original portfolio template: I changed the primary color from green to indigo and added descriptive titles to the assignment navigation.
+Instead of displaying assignments only as A1, A2, A3, and so on, the navigation now includes the assignment number and its topic, such as “A2: Truss Stress Analysis” and “A4: Motor Mount.”
+This change improves navigability because a visitor can identify the subject of an assignment before opening the page rather than searching through multiple pages to find a specific project.
+I also changed the default green color to indigo to give the portfolio a distinct visual identity while maintaining the simple layout and readability of the original template.
+These changes preserve the course's existing organization while making the portfolio easier to navigate and more identifiable as my own.

 ### Documentation Standard